 I still cover Angkor Wat and give you some details because it is somewhere you should see when you visit Siem Reap.
 It is the main reason you’re planning on going isn’t it?
 And one of the main reasons why you’re planning a Cambodia trip I bet.

-Never fear dear reader, let me share with you what to see in Siem Reap such as the best places to visit in Siem Reap for a fun night out, the top markets you need to shop at, museums that are worth going to and alternative and off the beaten track Siem Reap attractions in case you get bored with what the city has to offer (which you shouldn’t).
+But I also include the best places to visit in Siem Reap for a fun night out, the top markets you need to shop at, museums that are worth going to and alternative and off the beaten track attractions in case you get bored with what the city has to offer (which you shouldn’t).

-Siem Reap is so much more than just Angkor Wat and there are plenty of things to do in Siem Reap besides temples.
+This Cambodia city is so much more than just Angkor Wat and there are plenty of things to do in Siem Reap besides temples.
 It’s a lovely city that is awesome to rent a bike and scoot around to explore.
-In fact I loved Siem Reap so much that I could easily see myself living there.
-But enough about me, keep reading to find out what to do in Siem Reap in 3 days, which is the perfect amount of time to see the highlights and try all of the fun things to do in Siem Reap.

 Understand more by visiting the Angkor National Museum

-You will understand so much more if you pay a visit to the Angkor National Museum before visiting the Angkor Wat complex itself.
+You will understand so much more if you pay a visit to this important museum before visiting the Angkor Wat complex itself.
 The museum is dedicated to preserving Angkorian artifacts and does a phenomenal job of explaining art and culture in the Khmer era dating back to the 9th-14th centuries.